 Being "grown up" is, in may ways, an act.
 Because in patriarchy, being grown up means we pretend that:

 What I'm feeling from your question is that, rather than learn how to act, you really yearn to be authentic to yourself.
 Authentic to the woman and mother you were born to be.

 And I see you doing that beautifully Jessie with your very honest sharing, acceptance of your true feelings and allowing yourself to be exactly where you are.
 I also see your feminine power within standing tall as you ask for what you really want and help to achieve that.

-So even if you perceive yourself as not having budged one inch since you were a child, you have taken a quantum leap Jessie.
+So even if you perceive yourself as not having budged one inch since you were a child, you have taken a quantum leap in your journey as a woman (and your fertility journey) Jessie.

-I see this in so many ways and I'm inviting you to review again your story and tell it with your feminine glasses on.
+I see this in so many ways and I'm inviting you to review again your story (and fertility history) - to tell it with your feminine glasses on.
 It might sound something like this for example:

 "I have re-connected with my feminine power within.
 I can see evidence of that as I accept my feelings and respect them, am honest with myself, discern what I really want, reach out for support and move towards the best vision I have for me.
 Even when life around me is chaotic!"

 More Resources For You